 Other topics may be studied as appropriate, based on contributions.

+The studies related to regional context are to be carried out on a regional basis by the regional groups of ITU-T Study Group 3 and the results should be developed in the form of new or revised D.300R to D.800R-series Recommendations.

 Terms and definitions for recommendations or studies dealing with this question.

 Texts under development: D.AgentMFS, D.InteropCompetition, D.MFSCM, D.MFScoop, and STUDY_DCB.